fkmiec/todo/README.md

-# Todolist
+# Todo

 This is a fork of the Todolist project by Grant Ammons.
-I'm a big fan of TaskWarrior, but wanted a simpler cross-platform solution and wanted to learn Golang.
+I'm a big fan of TaskWarrior, but wanted a simpler, cross-platform, solution and wanted to learn Golang.
 Most of the work here follows the lead of TaskWarrior.

 Todolist is a simple and very fast task manager for the command line.

+## Feature highlights:
+1) Manual ordering.
+For when sorting by due date or priority isn't enough.
+2) Todo open.
+Inspired by TaskOpen.
+Opens a file or URI referenced in a todo note.
+3) Synchronization.
+Backup or sync todos between PCs using a cloud drive.
+Performs a merge so that todos added, modified or removed on one PC are reflected in the other.
+4) Reports.
+Configure columns, sorting, grouping and filtering as desired.
+5) Alias commands.
+Configure shorthand aliases for common commands.
+6) Help.
+Just type 'todo help' or 'todo help <\command>' or 'todo help config'.

+## Building
+Assumes golang is installed and GOPATH is set.
+Clone repository to somewhere on the GOPATH.
+Type go install github.com/fkmiec/todo.

 ## Documentation
 ### Usage